0 Items in Your Cart

 Announcers who cover sports events for the benefit of the listening or viewing audience are known as sportscasters.
 This is a highly specialized form of announcing, as sportscasters must have extensive knowledge of the sports that they cover, plus the ability to describe events quickly, accurately, and compellingly.

 Often the sportscaster will spend several days with team members, observing practice sessions, interviewing players and coaches, and researching the history of an event or of the teams to be covered.
-The more information that a sportscaster can acquire about individual team members, tradition of the contest, ratings and history of the team, and community in which the event takes place, the more interesting the coverage is to the audience.
+The more information that a sportscaster can acquire about individual team members, the tradition of the contest, the team's ratings and history, and the community in which the event takes place, the more interesting the coverage is to the audience.

 The announcer who specializes in reporting the news to the listening or viewing public is called a newscaster.
 This job may require simply reporting facts, or it may include editorial commentary.
 Newscasters may be given the authority by their employers to express their opinions on news items or the philosophies of others.
 They must make judgments about which news is important and which is not.
 In some instances, they write their own scripts based on facts that are furnished by international news bureaus or local reporters.
 In other instances, they read text exactly as it prepared by newswriters.
 They may make as few as one or two reports each day if they work on a major news program, or they may broadcast news for five minutes every hour or half-hour.
 Their delivery is usually dignified, measured, and impersonal.